British ministers say the City of London will survive in a post-Brexit world

 “I am convinced that once the dust settles, the City of London will do what it always does, which is to emerge fitter, stronger and more dynamic than ever,” Fox will tell an audience at the medieval Guildhall in London’s financial district.

-“We recognize your difficulties, we recognize your importance and we want to work with you to give certainty and stability.”
+“We recognise your difficulties, we recognise your importance and we want to work with you to give certainty and stability.”

 Britain’s finance industry remains deeply unpopular among the general public for its role in the financial crisis.
 But the industry accounts for about 12% of Britain’s economic output, employs about 2.2 million people and pays more taxes than any other industry.